 √ sidestepping confrontation, from not knowing how to proceed

-√ a passive form of punishment for their offense – supposed or real
+√ a passive form of punishment for their offenses – supposed or real

 √ a way to protect the other person from an outburst of our rage – which we’ll be sorry for later

-➼ In general, with both a & b styles, a chronic Avoider cannot escape accumulating a backlog of anger, which will at some point either explode or turn into ongoing depression &/or illness
+➼ In general, with both a & b styles, a chronic Avoider cannot escape accumulating a backlog of anger, which will at some point either explode or turn into long-term depression &/or illness

 c.
 POSITIVE use : a third meaning is about ‘letting go’ of trying to connect with Co-dependents, Passive-aggressives or other Narcissists who can’t communicate directly & honestly.

 EXP: We’ve tried 2 or 3x to ask the person or group for some satisfaction (‘Please stop ____, Can we _____?, Would you be willing to_____?”)
 BUT

 — there is no discussion or change, OR

 — there’s a promise of change but never any follow-thru.